meltano/hub/README.md

 ## Development

-To work locally with this project, you'll have to follow the steps below:
+To work locally with this project, see [CONTRIBUTING.md](./CONTRIBUTING.md)

-1. Fork this project
-2. Install Node v16 (recommend using version manager like nvm/asdf/nix) and `yarn`
-3. Install dependencies: `yarn`
-4. Build and preview: `yarn gridsome develop`
-5. Add content
-6. Push the commit(s) you made
-7. Make a PR

-The above commands should be executed from the root directory of this project.

 ## Meltano API